 Syntactic skills are required to put strings of words together to create sentences in a manner which conforms to the rules of the language.

 Gross motor skills are skills developed by moving the large muscles of the body.
-These skills include but are not limited to walking, sitting, jumping etc. The development of these skills is in a top to bottom manner – For e.g. the child first learns to hold their head before they can sit and sit before they can stand.
+These skills include but are not limited to walking, sitting, jumping etc. The development of these skills is in a top to bottom manner.
+For example, the child first learns to hold his head up before he can sit and sit before he can stand.
 A person’s gross motor skill depends on the tone of the muscle (tight enough to move and relaxed enough to permit movement) and strength of the muscle.

-Feeding skills are skills that involve the child being able to feed themselves using appropriate utensils.
-It also includes feeding themselves finger food and foods of various textures.
+Feeding skills are skills that involve the child being able to feed himself using appropriate utensils.
+It also includes feeding himself finger food and foods of various textures.

-Dressing skills are skills that involve the child being able to dress/undress themselves and put on/take off shoes and socks independently.
+Dressing skills are skills that involve the child being able to dress/undress herself and put on/take off shoes and socks independently.